thoughtram/blog/_posts/2014-10-14-exploring-angular-1.3-one-time-bindings.md

 >One-time expressions will stop recalculating once they are stable, which happens after the first digest...

 And this is exactly what the Angular world needs to tackle the problems mentioned above.
 So what does it look like when we want to use one-time binding?
-Angular 1.3 comes with a new syntax for interpolation directives in order to tell Angular that this particular interpolated value should be bound one-way.
+Angular 1.3 comes with a new syntax for interpolation directives and expressions in order to tell Angular that this particular interpolated value should be bound one-time.

-Using this new syntax is as easy as starting an expressions with `::`.
+Using this new syntax is as easy as starting an expression with `::`.
 So if we apply the one-time expression to our example above, we change this:

 {% highlight html %}
 {% raw %}